ICRIN-lab/TemplateTask/README.md

 ### Imports

+As said previously, we use the package PsychoPy to run the tasks, hence its import.
+Furthermore, most tasks require the import of time, as the time spent by the participants is a valuable data.

 ```python
 from psychopy import visual, gui, data, event, core
 import time
 ```

 ### TaskTemplate class

 ```python
 class TaskTemplate: